brorarangers/brorarangers.github.io/_previews/2017/2017-07-08-aberdeen-home.md

 season: 2017
 match-date: 08-07-2017
 headline: Get Reddy
-description: An Aberdeen XI travel to Dudgeon Park for a pre season friendly whis is bound to be a crowd pleaser.
+description: An Aberdeen XI travel to Dudgeon Park for a pre season friendly which is bound to be a crowd pleaser.
 quote:
 ---
 We are not entirely oblivious to the fact that some of our pre season meetings are bound to cause a degree of split loyalty amongst our support - and we expect this to be a tough test for a fair few of you.